fantom-lang/fwt/flux.md

 Unlike a normal browser, we leverage Fantom's built-in [naming](https://fantom.org/doc/docLang/Naming) framework.
-This means we can use Flux to browser any Uri mapped into the Fantom's namespace including the file system, "fan:" namespaces, or any of the protocols plugged into Fantom via 'UriScheme'.
+This means we can use Flux to browser any Uri mapped into the Fantom's namespace including the file system, "fan:" namespaces, or any of the protocols plugged into Fantom via `UriScheme`.

 When a user navigates to a uri, the uri is resolved into a Fantom object via the standard naming subsystem.
 We call the resolved